Cthompsonlbi/Team_Red/README.md

 ![DB_MockUp](https://user-images.githubusercontent.com/92830382/157993579-45889894-1ae2-41ca-8e9f-140f6991338d.PNG)

 ---
-#### Rudimentary EDA
+#### EDA

-Quick link to our EDA Jupyter notebook file that contains code for our **INITIAL** work with regards to cleaning the Travel dataset can be found below:
+Quick link to our EDA Jupyter notebook file that contains code for our work with regards to cleaning the Travel dataset can be found below:

 [Travel Dataset Initial Clean](Notebooks/InsightEDA.ipynb)